 Running a secure validator

-Validators are the most important part of the Vega network.
+Validators are the most important part of a network.
 Without them, the network is unable to generate new blocks and thus process any transactions.
 It is therefore important that the validator nodes are protected so that they can run correctly and perform their designated tasks.

 There are two particular areas in which security needs to be addressed: